xcore/sw_audio_effects/app_slicekit_short_reverb/README.rst

 ================================

 :scope: Example
-:description: A reverb-like effect is created by using the building blocks of delay, equalisation and 'bring-up' gain.
+:description: A reverb-like effect is created by using the building blocks of delay, equalization and 'bring-up' gain.
 :keywords: reverb, delay, echo, audio, dsp, sliceKIT
 :boards: XA-SK-AUDIO